- Connect PIN Pad to Network

 If using a Datacap TranCloud Server, the device ID is required, which is retrieved at the bottom of the unit (see About the Datacap TranCloud Server below for more information about the Server).

 - Click the Add a Terminal button.
-The Add a Terminal screen appears.
+The Add Terminal slide-out panel appears.

 - Enter the following: